HackerEarth/engineering.hackerearth.com/_posts/2023-09-17-building-a-relaible-global-benchmarking-platform.md

 ### Conclusion

-We built **global_benchmarking** to reliably and effectively run resource-intensive and time-intensive percentile calculation asynchronously in the background.
-It is now responsible for running asynchronous flows for supporting benchamrking analysis on 1 million or more candidates.
-This is a benifical insights for enabling recruiter making best decisions as well as enabling candidates improve thier skillset.
+We built **global_benchmarking** to reliably and effectively run resource-intensive and time-intensive percentile calculations asynchronously in the background.
+It is now responsible for running asynchronous flows for supporting benchmarking analysis on 1 million or more candidates.
+This is a beneficial insight for enabling recruiters to make best decisions as well as enabling candidates to improve their skill set.

 Posted by [Raunak choudhary] (https://www.linkedin.com/in/raunak-chowdhary-b49406b1)